richmahn/en_tn/rev/11/intro.md

 #### Structure and formatting ####

-Some translations set apart quotations.
-The lines of 11:15, 17-18, which are extended quotations, are indented in the ULB and many other English translations.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in 11:15, 17-18.

 ##### Woe #####